astropy/specutils/docs/spectrum.rst

 Including Masks
 ---------------

-Masks are also available for :class:`~specutils.Spectrum1D`, following the same mechanisms as :class:`~astropy.nddata.NDData`.
+Masks are also available for :class:`~specutils.Spectrum`, following the same mechanisms as :class:`~astropy.nddata.NDData`.
 That is, the mask should have the property that it is ``False``/``0`` wherever the data is *good*, and ``True``/anything else where it should be masked.
 This allows "data quality"